St Albans Park

 The level of residential development activity in St Albans Park is very low in comparison to the average area assessed nationally by AreaSearch

-St Albans Park has seen limited development activity with an average of 2 approvals per year over five years (13 approvals).
-This is typical of rural areas where housing needs are modest, and construction is limited by local demand and infrastructure capacity.
-Note that with such low approval numbers, yearly growth figures can vary considerably based on individual projects.
+St Albans Park had an average of two approvals per year for development over five years, from 2016 to 2020 inclusive.
+This low level of activity is typical in rural areas where housing needs are modest and construction is limited by local demand and infrastructure capacity.
+Note that with such low approval numbers, yearly growth figures can vary significantly based on individual projects.

 Frequently Asked Questions - Development